iancall/dataanalyst/README.md

 # About <a name="About"></a>

 Eager and adaptable professional originally from the United States with a strong foundation in leadership, communication, and problem-solving.
-Equipped with hands-on experience in customer relations, technical support, and project management.
+I have hands-on experience in customer relations, technical support, and project management.
+My related technical skills include Excel/Google Sheets, SQL, Python, and R.

 *This is a repository for my Excel/Google Sheets projects as a data analyst.*